adamvanlente/duckburg/README.md

 - [forms_common.js] add logic in generic function to save object, which calls validating function
 - [requests.js] add simple function to requests for creating/updating item
 - (+)[requests.js] some objects will require custom logic like customers
+- Create an initial object and set permissions on it

 ** These two items are technically optional.
 Omitting them will simply mean the only way to create or list items is in Parse UI.